 Also, at lower temperatures, you use less e juice but create the same amount of vapor.
 Your vapor doesn’t taste as though it has been tainted by burnt material because your coils degrade more slowly or leave residue the way Kanthal does.

-With Ni200 or Ti coils your resistance can drop to 0.1 ohms, but without a high-end coil you can achieve a reasonable 0.2 ohms, considered a very low sub-ohm figure.
+With Ni200 or Ti coils, your resistance can drop to 0.1 ohms, but you can achieve a reasonable 0.2 ohms without a high-end coil, considered a shallow sub-ohm figure.

-You can remove the battery from your VTBox 200 so as to recharge a cell and replace it with one that’s ready.
+You can remove the battery from your VTBox 200 to recharge a cell and replace it with a ready one.
 Having removable batteries cuts down the interruption you experience caused by having to plug the whole vaporizer into a USB to recharge it and switch to a different model or stop vaping for three hours while the device recharges.

 A magnetic cover holds the battery in place.
 You won’t have to mess around with tiny screws.
 Run the VTBox from 1 to a heady 200 watts.